refinedev/refine/documentation/docs/authorization/components/can-access/index.md

 Passes the given properties to the `can` method from your access control provider.
 After, if it returns `true`, it renders the children, otherwise, if it returns `false`, it renders [`fallback`](#fallback) prop if provided.
 Otherwise, it renders `null`.

-To learn more about the authorization, check out the [Authorization](/docs/guides-concepts/authorization) guide and [Access Control Provider](/docs/authorization/access-control-provider) documentation.
+To learn more about authorization, check out the [Authorization](/docs/guides-concepts/authorization) guide and [Access Control Provider](/docs/authorization/access-control-provider) documentation.

 ## Basic Usage